 - Requiring all building and engineering projects to include a sustainability case.

-In 2015 our facilities emissions were down by 11% compared to 2014 but our business travel emissions increased by 33%, resulting in an overall increase in emissions.
+We are delighted that in 2016 our emissions were down by 24%, our facilities emissions down by 49% compared to 2015.
 Zurich is carbon neutral, reaching the milestone at the end of 2014 through our internal carbon emissions reduction efforts and by using a forestry project in Indonesia to offset emissions that cannot be eliminated.

 Plans for 2018